Everett AquaSox: Identity

+The AquaSox name was announced in November 1994 after the team had signed an affiliation agreement with the Seattle Mariners.
+They had declined to use the Mariners to create an independent identity.
+The AquaSox combined imagery of local waterways inhabited by frogs as well as the traditional baseball name "Sox" used by several professional franchises.
+One of the team logos, used on road caps and jerseys, is based on the trident logo used by the Mariners from 1981 to 1986, rotated to look like the letter "E" for Everett, instead of "M" for Mariners.
+This logo was introduced in 2010 alongside a secondary logo with two socks.

-One of the team logos, used on road caps and jerseys, is based on the "trident" insignia used by the Mariners in the early 1980s (rotated to look like the letter "E" for Everett, instead of "M" for Mariners).
-Their mascot is Webbly, a frog.
-According to long-time team radio broadcaster Pat Dillon, "The frog is a cross between a Pacific tree frog and a Central American red-eyed tree frog—and Brooks Robinson."
-Previously, the mascot for the Everett Giants was a giant hot dog named Frank.
+The team's primary mascot is Webbly, a frog.
+According to team radio broadcaster Pat Dillon, "The frog is a cross between a Pacific tree frog and a Central American red-eyed tree frog—and Brooks Robinson."
+Secondary mascots include a giant hot dog named Frank N. Furter, who had been a mascot for the Everett Giants, and Pop Fly, a puppet in a moving puppet house.